RobertTalbert/discretecs/activities/module3/module3-planning.md

 - Rewrite a biconditional statement as a conjunction of two conditionals.
 - Write a truth table for a basic conjunction, disjunction, conditional, biconditional, and negation.
-- Write a truth table for a molecular statement containing 1, 2, or 3 variables.
 - Define the term *tautology*

-- Write a truth table for a basic conjunction, disjunction, conditional, biconditional, and negation.
 - Write a truth table for a molecular statement containing 1, 2, or 3 variables.
-- Define the term *tautology*.
+- Determine using a truth table whether a statement is a tautology or not.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc5NTc0MzAsNzAzNTcyOTQxLDE4OTQ1Nz
-A3MF19
+eyJoaXN0b3J5IjpbMTU3NjA5NzE3Myw3MDM1NzI5NDEsMTg5ND
+U3MDcwXX0=
 -->